sevenview/votd/README.md

     require 'votd'

-    votd = Votd.NetBible.new
+    votd = Votd::NetBible.new

-    # or votd = Votd.BibleGateway.new
+    # or votd = Votd::BibleGateway.new

     votd.reference   # Ephesians 2:8-9
     votd.text        # For by grace you are saved through faith...